 Cingulate to Present at LD Micro Investor Conference

-/EIN News/ -- KANSAS CITY, Kan., Oct.
-20, 2022 (GLOBE NEWSWIRE) -- Cingulate Inc. (NASDAQ: CING), a biopharmaceutical company utilizing its proprietary Precision Timed Release™ (PTR™) drug delivery platform technology to build and advance a pipeline of next-generation pharmaceutical products, today announced that Cingulate Chairman & CEO Shane J. Schaffer will present at the LD Micro Main Event XV investor conference on October 26, 2022.
+KANSAS CITY, Kan., Oct.
+20, 2022 (GLOBE NEWSWIRE) -- Cingulate Inc. CING, a biopharmaceutical company utilizing its proprietary Precision Timed Release™ (PTR™) drug delivery platform technology to build and advance a pipeline of next-generation pharmaceutical products, today announced that Cingulate Chairman & CEO Shane J. Schaffer will present at the LD Micro Main Event XV investor conference on October 26, 2022.

 Conference and presentation details are as follows: